sunilband/sunilband/README.md

 ### Glad to see you here!
 Well hello there!
-I'm a MERN full stack developer who spends most of their waking hours tinkering with code and drinking copious amounts of chai.
+I'm a MERN full stack developer who spends most of my hours tinkering with code and drinking copious amounts of chai.

 When I'm not staring at a computer screen, you can usually find me in the wild taking some pictures, binge-watching anime, or taking some bike rides to awesome places .